The Junior Klezmer Orchestra

 I'm not Jewish.
 Can I join?
 The JKO is not affiliated with any religious movement and welcomes students of all backgrounds and denominations.
 Bring your instrument and check out our fun, friendly atmosphere!

 Where and when do you rehearse?
-Two Sundays a month from 2:30 to 4:00 PM at Beth Hillel Congregation B'nai Emunah, just off the Edens Expressway in Wilmette, Illinois.
+Two Sundays a month from 2:00 to 3:30 PM at North Shore Congregation Israel in Glencoe.

 How much does it cost?
 The cost of participation in the JKO is $100 for the Fall-Winter semester and $150 for the Winter-Spring semester, adjustable in cases of need.
 Private lessons in klezmer performance are also available upon request.